 Father of biohacking, Dave Asprey, founded Bulletproof in 2011 to bring consumers powerful mind and body optimization tools.
 They’ve significantly helped popularize whole body vibration.

-Bulletproof markets their vibe plate more as a 30-second to 15-minute workout replacement, but also for enhanced stretching, faster recovery, better microcirculation, and cognition.
+Bulletproof markets their vibration plate more as a 30-second to 15-minute workout replacement, but also for enhanced stretching, faster recovery, better microcirculation, and cognition.

 Like many of the other models in this price range, the Bulletproof Vibe platform operates at a fixed 30 Hz frequency.
 Bulletproof claims that using unifrequency ensures a longer life of the product.